Ben (Michael Jackson album): Background

 In January 1972, while still a member of the Jackson 5, Jackson released his first studio album, Got to Be There, under Motown Records.
 The album received generally mixed reviews from contemporary music critics, but was commercially successful worldwide.
 The album's three singles had a good chart performance on the Billboard Hot 100, with all charting within the top 20 positions on the chart, two peaking within the top 5.
 Got to Be There was more successful in the U.S. than internationally, peaking at number 14 on the Billboard 200 while peaking at number 37 in the U.K. and number 121 in France.

 Music

-Recording sessions for Ben began in November 1971, concluding by February 1972 before Jackson's voice began to deepen.
+Recording sessions for Ben ran from November 1971 to February 1972.
 It was produced by six people, and executive-produced by Berry Gordy.
-Songwriters for the 10 tracks of Ben include Mel Larson, Jerry Marcellino, Thom Bell, Linda Creed, The Corporation, Smokey Robinson, and Ronald White, among others.
-The album's songs have a tempo ranging from 69 beats per minute on "Ben", to 130 on "Shoo-Be-Doo-Be-Doo-Da-Day".
+Songwriters for the 10 tracks of Ben include Mel Larson, Jerry Marcellino, Thom Bell, Linda Creed, The Corporation, Smokey Robinson, and Ronald White.
+The album's songs have tempos ranging from 69 beats per minute on "Ben", to 130 on "Shoo-Be-Doo-Be-Doo-Da-Day".